SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 	* - **Method**
 	  - PUT
 	* - **Returns**
-	  - HTTP status code; Created 201 if successful; Bad Request 400 if sensor is invalid; Conflict 409 if sensor with the same name already exists ; On Created 201 or some errors (not all) you will receive a JSON dictionary where the keys are the sensor names and the values are true/false depending on whether creating the sensor succeeded.
-For Created 201 all values will be true.
+	  - **201 Created** if successful; **400 Bad Request** if sensor is invalid; **409 Conflict** if sensor with the same name already exists ; **201 Created** and a JSON object in the response body describing a dictionary where the keys are the sensor names and the values are true/false depending on whether creating the sensor succeeded.

 .. index:: Update Sensors